Imitating Task and Motion Planning with Visuomotor Transformers: Designing a TAMP Imitation System

-\textbf{Filtering Demonstrations:} Since there is variance in run-time due to random sampling and the TAMP system is not guaranteed to converge in plan cost within the fixed time limit, some produced plans and thus behaviors may be sub-optimal.
-This data can often hamper policy learning by exiting operating outside of the space of nominal solution trajectories.
-Training on this unfiltered data from the TAMP system increases the likelihood of the agent leaving areas of high state space coverage, which produces policies that exhibit heightened compounding error.
+\textbf{Filtering Demonstrations:} Since there is variance in run-time due to random sampling and the TAMP system is not guaranteed to converge in plan cost within the fixed time limit, some plans and thus behaviors may be sub-optimal.
+This data can often hamper policy learning by operating outside of the space of nominal solution trajectories.
+Training on this data from the TAMP system increases the likelihood of the agent leaving areas of high state space coverage, which produces policies that exhibit heightened compounding error.
 To ease the burden on the policy, we curate the data using several trajectory pruning rules.
 During data collection, we employ joint-space path smoothing.
 However, straight-line paths through joint-space are non-linear in task space, resulting in longer motions in the learner's action space.
-Therefore, we propose \textbf{two data pruning rules} to filter TAMP demonstrations.
-First, we remove outlier trajectories that have task-space length greater than two standard deviations away from the mean trajectory length.
-This can also be viewed as randomly restarting TAMP episodes to reduce plan variance.
-Second, we impose a containment constraint in the form of a bounding box in visible workspace and prune out trajectories where the end-effector pose exits the box.
-Fig.~\ref{fig:main-figure} column 2 visualizes workspace pruning.
-Sec.~\ref{subsec:ablations} performs an experiment comparing the trained policy success rate with and without filtering.
-Fig.~\ref{fig:action and data curation ablations} shows that the combination of these rules does indeed improve performance.
+Therefore, we propose two data pruning rules (Fig.~\ref{fig:main-figure} \textit{column 2}) to filter TAMP demonstrations.
+First, we remove outlier trajectories that have task-space length greater than two standard deviations away from the mean trajectory length, which can be viewed as randomly restarting TAMP episodes to reduce plan variance.
+Second, we impose a containment constraint in the form of a bounding box in visible workspace and prune out trajectories in which the end-effector pose exits the box.
+Appendix~\ref{app:appendix ablations} and Fig.~\ref{fig:action and data curation ablations} illustrate that the combination of these rules does improve performance by comparing the trained policy success rate with and without filtering.

-\section{Training Imitation Policies at Scale}
+\subsection{Training Imitation Policies at Scale}

 We now describe the imitation pipeline in \method.
 Given large, diverse datasets from TAMP, we perform offline behavior cloning to distill the TAMP expert into a visuomotor policy.